The best parental control app makes it simple and easy to protect your family online and keep your children safe from inappropriate content.

 The best parental control app of 2023 in full:

-One of the best parental control apps we’ve tested, Qustodio is a great all-rounder with a fantastic free offering that is available across Mac, Android, iOS, Kindle, and Nook platforms.
+One of the best parental control apps we’ve tested, Qustodio is a great all-rounder with a fantastic free offering that is available across Mac, Android, iOS, Kindle, and Chromebook platforms, supporting up to 15 devices in total.

 If you don’t have the budget for the paid version, the free app remains one of the most comprehensive parental control tools around, enabling you to set rules and time schedules, as well as block pornography and other unsuitable content.
-If you do opt for the paid-for version, you'll also get SMS monitoring, social media features, and per-app controls.
+However, the paid versions are in our opinion pricey, though they do offer a rich feature set.
+Yet, if your children decide to use a VPN, you will be paying for naught, as the app doesn’t block VPN usgae.

-Qustodio (opens in new tab) also boasts excellent customer support, including one-to-one help for customers paying for the Care Plus package.
+Qustodio also offers excellent customer support in our view, including one-to-one help for customers paying for the Care Plus package.
 With Care Plus, you can book a call at any time and talk to a Qustodio expert to help you solve problems you encounter when using the app.
 In fact, you don’t even need a problem before you place a call.
 Qustodio's experts are on hand to simply guide you through the installation process.
 With its great support and raft of features for a wide range of platforms, Qustodio is undoubtedly one of the best parental control solutions around.

 Read our full Qustodio parental control software review.

-One of the oldest pieces of parental control software in the business, Net Nanny has managed to stick around by continuously reinventing itself, adding new features as the online landscape evolves.
+We love Net Nanny’s focus on social media and customization options it offers, especially for the screen time monitoring functions.
 Perhaps Net Nanny’s biggest strength is its intelligent content filtering, which doesn’t simply rely on blacklists or blocking by category.
 Instead, Net Nanny uses real-time content analysis to flag any issues with the sites your child is attempting to access.

 Net Nanny is available for Windows, Mac, Android, iOS and Kindle Fire platforms but it’s worth keeping in mind that the features you have access to vary depending on the platform being used.
 For example, Windows and Mac laptops don't support location tracking.

 In terms of price, Net Nanny offers three different plans.
-Protecting one desktop device, PC or Mac, will set you back $40 a year, a five-device family protection plan costs $55, while the 20-device option is priced at $90.
-These prices may not be the cheapest but they compare well against other advanced parental control software - and, usually, these don’t come with real-time content filtering.
+Protecting one desktop device, PC or Mac, will set you back $35.99 a year, a five-device family protection plan costs $54.99, while the 20-device option is priced at $89.99.
+These prices may not be the cheapest we came across but they compare well against other advanced parental control software - and, usually, these don’t come with real-time content filtering.

 Read our full Net Nanny review.

-Microsoft Family Safety is a decent parental control app that really shines if you use a lot of other Microsoft platforms.
-For example, it can be used to limit screen time on Windows and Xbox devices and employs multiple filtering layers to block inappropriate web content in apps, games and Microsoft Edge.
-The major limitation of Microsoft Family Safety is its ineffectiveness where non-Microsoft operating systems and devices are concerned.
+Microsoft Family Safety is a decent parental control app that we think really shines if you use a lot of other Microsoft platforms.
+We love that you can use it to limit screen time on Windows and Xbox devices and employs multiple filtering layers to block inappropriate web content in apps, games and Microsoft Edge.
+The major limitation we found with Microsoft Family Safety is its ineffectiveness where non-Microsoft operating systems and devices are concerned.

-Another massive plus point of Microsoft Family Safety is that all of its features are offered free of charge.
-Users will have to sign up for a Microsoft account but, after that, they’ll have access to time limit restrictions, app management and location-sharing features.
-One distinctive feature that sets Microsoft Family Safety apart from other parental control apps is its Driver Safety feature.
-A premium feature, Driver Safety analysis your driving, logs journeys, and keeps a two-week history.
+Another distinctive feature that sets Microsoft Family Safety apart from other parental control apps for us is its Driver Safety feature.
+A premium feature, Driver Safety analyses your driving, logs journeys, and keeps a two-week history.
 This is a nice addition - particularly for families with older children with access to the family car.

 Read our full Microsoft Family Safety review.

-Another nice feature is School Time, which gives parents the power to instantly restrict web access to educational sites for anything from 30 minutes to 8 hours.
-This is a nice reminder that parental control apps aren’t only for restricting access to inappropriate content.
-They can also serve as a way of managing a child’s screen time, ensuring that they focus on sites that are relevant to their education.
+Another nice feature we think is School Time, which gives parents the power to instantly restrict web access to educational sites for anything from 30 minutes to 8 hours.
+This is a handy reminder that parental control apps aren’t only for restricting access to inappropriate content.
+They can also serve as a way of managing a child’s screen time, ensuring that they focus on sites that are relevant to their learning.

-Norton Family (opens in new tab) users can receive access to all the expected features - blocking inappropriate web content, restricting app use, and checking your child's current device location - for $50 annually for an unlimited number of devices.
-This compares favorably against many other parental control apps.
+Norton Family users can receive access to all the expected features - blocking inappropriate web content, restricting app use, and checking your child's current device location - for $49.99 annually for an unlimited number of devices.
+This compares favorably against many other parental control apps, and if you would like to test it out, there is the 30-day trial option.
+If you’re shopping for other Norton software, keep in mind that Norton Family comes bundled with Norton 360 Deluxe and Norton 360 Premium.

 Read our full Norton Family review.

-In terms of the basics, Bark also performs well, offering web content filtering, app and screen time management, location monitoring, and 'check-in alerts' to let you know when your child arrives at an important destination.
+In terms of the basics, Bark also performs well in our opinion, offering web content filtering, app and screen time management, location monitoring, and 'check-in alerts' to let you know when your child arrives at an important destination.

-An area where Bark falls short is in its divergence between different platforms.
+An area where Bark falls short, though, is in its divergence between different platforms.
 For instance, the iOS version can't monitor TikTok or Skype while the Windows app only supports two browsers: Chrome and Edge.
-Whichever operating system or device you use, however, the good news is that Bark is easy to set up, with a wizard walking you through the installation process.
+Whichever operating system or device you use, however, the good news is that Bark was easy for us to set up, with a wizard walking us through the installation process.

 Read our full Bark review.

-The setup is straightforward, with Mobicip asking users to create profiles for each child you are looking to protect.
+We found setup straightforward, with Mobicip asking us to create profiles for each child we were looking to protect.
 This simply involves entering their name, age, and the default parental control setting you’d like to use (Strict, Moderate, Mature or just Monitor.)
 It’s then just a case of installing Mobicip’s iOS, Android, Windows, or Mac app on your child's device, before scanning a QR code.

 Read our full Mobicip review here.

-One of the biggest strengths of Google Family Link is the price - it’s completely free.
-But, as with most things in life, you get what you pay for and Google Family Link is lacking some of the more advanced features that come with rival parental control apps.
+In our view, one of the biggest strengths of Google Family Link is the price - it’s completely free for an unlimited number of accounts and devices.
+But, as with most things in life, you get what you pay for and Google Family Link is lacking some of the more advanced features that we've seen in rival parental control apps.

-For instance, Google Family Link provides easy access to content filtering settings in Google apps but doesn't otherwise try to block unsuitable web content.
-Its app management functionality is more extensive, with options to manually disable unapproved apps, block new installs until you've approved them, and (probably the highlight) manage in-app purchases.
-However, there's no customizable app blocking based on rating or category, and you can't limit the use of specific apps by time in the way you can elsewhere.
+For instance, while Google Family Link provides easy access to content filtering settings in Google apps, it doesn't try to block unsuitable web content.
+Its app management functionality is more extensive, with options to manually disable unapproved apps, block new installs until you've approved them, and (probably the highlight for us) manage in-app purchases.
+However, there's no customizable app-blocking based on rating or category, and you can't limit the use of specific apps by time in the way you can with other parental control apps.

-Google Family Link’s screen time scheduling and device locator functionality are both pretty basic too.
+We found Google Family Link’s screen time scheduling and device locator functionality to both be pretty basic too.
 Screen time scheduling is largely focused on setting daily time limits and a bedtime.
 The device locator, meanwhile, lets you see the most recently logged location on a map, but there's no geofencing support, no option to define zones, and no alerts when your child arrives or leaves.

-It’s difficult to complain too much about a free app and Google Family Link does a good job of restricting the use of Chrome, YouTube, Google Play Store, and Search.
-Still, if you want more advanced functionality - or generally steer clear of Google’s suite of tools, you might be better off going with another parental control app.
+It’s difficult for us to complain too much about a free app and Google Family Link does a good job of restricting the use of Chrome, YouTube, Google Play Store, and Search.
+Still, if you want more advanced functionality - or generally steer clear of Google’s suite of tools - we think you might be better off going with another parental control app.

 Read our full Google Family Link review.